BIM October 09, 2025

 trimble connect landing page

 Trimble’s offering revolves first and foremost around collaboration.
 It is a cloud-based platform that works as a centralized source of information for different project participants.
-It is fast, versatile, and can be accessed from practically anywhere with nothing but a smartphone with a web browser.
+It is fast, versatile, and accessible from practically anywhere with nothing but a smartphone with a web browser.

 Customer rankings: